Captain-ALM/C-ALM-Splicer/README.md

     start-end : r : Specify a range from start (inclusive) to end (exclusive)

     separator:
-    " " : s : Specify the separator between tokens for c, h and H modes
+    " " : s : Specify the separator between tokens for o, c, h and H modes

     buffer-size:
     8192 : z : Size of the copy buffer